codeforkansascity/CodeAcross2015/Projects.md

     *  There is no project team in place for this and so it most likely would be something to pitch at the CodeAcross event and then perhaps become a project for summer or fall.

-* A project that would promote incorporating telemedicine further into the community.
+* A project that would promote incorporating *telemedicine further into the community*.

   *  Class project feasibility:

     * Ann Marie suggested this is a very hot topic

     *  There is no project team in place for this and so it most likely would be something to pitch at the CodeAcross event and then perhaps become a project for summer or fall.

+* *MAPSCorps*The mapping of community health resources is done by MAPSCorps, which trains and employs local high school students to map a community’s health assets.
+This offers meaningful STEM (Science, Technology, Engineering, and Mathematics) work experiences for the students and others who are employed by this project.
+Since 2009, MAPSCorps has created 276 active jobs for youth and back-to-work adults, mapped 24 neighborhoods spanning 11 Chicago ZIP codes, and identified over 9,000 community resources